vulpemventures/banco/README.md

 - **Liquidity efficient**  The maker can create a transaction that can be fulfilled by the taker at any time (as long the maker does not cancel it wih a double-spend).
 This allows the taker to provide liquidity via automated bots that can fulfill the transaction without the risk of the capital to be locked for a long time (as it happens with time-locked contracts).

 - **Decentralized** The protocol is completely decentralized and does not require any trusted third party, being non-custodial for traders and capital efficient for market makers, without the need of centralized "order-book" server.
 The taker simply observes the mempool for pending contracts to fulfill.

-In-depth explanation and comparisons with other protocols can be found in the [protocol](./PROTOCOL.md) document.

 ## 🏃 Show me the code